joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/textfield-example-newspaper-style-text-formatting.md

 The `layoutColumns()` method then distributes just enough lines of text to each field so that no scrolling occurs in any individual field, and the text in each successive field begins where the text in the previous field ended.
-If the text alignment style has been set to “justify” then the `justifyLastLine()` method is called to justify the final line of text in a field.
+If the text alignment style has been set to "justify" then the `justifyLastLine()` method is called to justify the final line of text in a field.
 Otherwise that last line would be treated as an end-of-paragraph line and not justified.